mlb5000/JenkinsUpdateSite/README.md

 ## Instructions

 Create a new directory to use for the purpose of managing the update site repository.
 Don't run this script on your desktop or any folder containing other files or they will be packaged up with your mirror as well.
-Simply run JenkinsUpdateSite.py on the command line with the path to your update site as the only argument
+Simply run JenkinsUpdateSite.py on the command line with the path to your update site as the only argument:

     $> python JenkinsUpdateSite.py http://mirrors.xmission.com/jenkins/